Most adults dread turning 30-years-old. But Len Grant will always look back on entering his third decade rather fondly.

 Whilst sketching in Cutting Room Square one afternoon, Len got talking with a man who’d lived in the area for many years.

-He expected the resident to be nostalgic for the past, as so many of us often are – but he was besotted with Ancoats 2.0.
+He expected the resident to be sentimental for the past – as so many of us often are – but he was besotted with Ancoats 2.0.
 Nostalgia was no competitor for the shiny new space – which he recognised had given the area a whole new lease of life.

 Len started his career by photographing people – and he has maintained that focus to this day.
 His interest in human subjects, and how their lives have been affected by the ever-changing skyline, has remained a key part of his work.

 “I think those stories can be lost sometimes,” Len tells us.

 “Which is what my book will help to cover.”

 He has seen both the good and bad sides of regeneration, and whilst most of the changes have been positive, Len is hoping that further development does not come at the cost of loosened community connections.

 “We might be continuing to build, but how much effort are we putting into communities?” he asks.

 “I hope that’s being considered.
 After all, it’s the people who make Manchester so great.